m-ruiz21/School-Notes/CSCE 470 - Info Storage and Retrieval/Week 2/Class 04 - Better Indexing.md

 #### Phrase Querying with a positional index
 When you query with a positional index, you not only check the existence, but the position as well.
+> Note: with this solution we are exchanging processing power for storage.
+> This solution takes a lot more processing, but that the saving of
 ## Proximity Queries

 Another bonus of the positional index is that it also allows you to run proximity queries, i.e. "word 1 near word 2", "word 1 within 6 words of word 3", etc.